pcristo/mjc62311/README.md

 In the "src" folder you will find a file named Config.json.
 Open this file and update "projectHome" to point to the root folder of the Eclipse project.
 Be sure to end it with a slash symbol.
 For example:

 >"projectHome": "/home/anyuser/mjc62311/",
-> On a windows machine you can use still use the *nix style slash (/) : C:/Users/anyuser/mjsc62311/

 Save the file.

 ### 2.2 - Launch the Naming Service
 Assuming the CORBA naming service is going to run locally, open a terminal window and launch the CORBA naming service on the port from the previous section. **Note:** Some configurations may require you to run this command as root.

-> $ tnameserv -ORBIntialPort 9999
+> $ tnameserv -ORBIntialPort 900

 ### 2.3 - Run JUnit Tests
 You are now ready to run the unit tests found under the /test_src folder in Eclipse.
-Complete descriptions of each test are available in the [Javadoc](http://users.encs.concordia.ca/~patrickc/).
+Additional test details are available in the [Javadoc](http://users.encs.concordia.ca/~patrickc/).

 To run all the tests in one shot, simply launch "test_src/TestSuite.java".
 When running the test suite, there is no need to manually set up all the servers as this will be done for you.

 If you run tests individually, you will need to launch the servers manually by running "src/projectLauncher.java" first.

+## 3 - Optional Launch Procedure - Command Line Option
+We have provided a way to compile and run the software package using Apache Ant.
+The following procedure requires that Ant be installed.

+1. Update config.json (specifically the first line (project home) to point to you working directory)
+2. Navigate to project root and run ant compile_test (This will compile the source, the tests and create a jar of the source in dist/lib)
+3. To run test suite: 3.1.
+Navigate to test_out and run java org.junit.runner.JunitCore TestSuite (You will need to update your classpath to include resources/jar/* and dist/lib/*
+4. To run front end: Navigate to out and run java FrontEnd.FrontEnd (You will need to update your classpath to include resources/jar/* and dist/lib/*

 ---

-## 3 Launch Procedure - Command Line

-### 3.1
-Update config.json (specifically the first line (project home) to point to you working directory)

-### 3.2
-Navigate to project root and run ant compile_test (This will compile the source, the tests and create a jar of the source in dist/lib)

-### 3.3
-To run test suite:
-    Navigate to test_out and run java org.junit.runner.JunitCore TestSuite (You will need to update your classpath to include resources/jar/* and dist/lib/*

-To run front end:
-    Navigate to out and run java FrontEnd.FrontEnd (You will need to update your classpath to include resources/jar/* and dist/lib/*

 ## Extra
 ### Javadoc
 Full Javadoc has been generated for your convenience and is located at [this link](http://users.encs.concordia.ca/~patrickc/).

-### Logging
-Remote log file can be viewed [here](http://166.78.186.20/resources/log/displayLog.html).
-If you experience difficulty connecting to the logging server, you can disable all remote logging in the Config.json file by changing the following parameter:

-> "loggingDisabled": "true"

 ### Git Repository
 The git repository is open to the public and can be reviewed at [GitHub](https://github.com/pcristo/mjc62311/tree/PM2b).
 Branch *"PM2b"* is the submission for the second project milestone.